sergiocollado/potpourri/Notes_on_protocols/Notes_on_SSL_TLS.md

 Everyone uses TLS, but is common to refere to it to SSL.

-SSL 3.0 was deprecated because of the poodle attack: https://www.acunetix.com/blog/web-security-zone/what-is-poodle-attack/
+SSL v3.0 was deprecated because of the poodle attack: https://www.acunetix.com/blog/web-security-zone/what-is-poodle-attack/

+ - SSL V.10 developed by Netscape in 1994, but never was publicy released, and was quite full of flaws
+ - SSL v.20 developed by Netscape in 1995, total redesign, but was also full of flaws.
+ - SSL v.30 developed by Netscape in 1996, and it was a complete redesign, and was secure.
+It introduced the concept of certificate chains.
+Use of RSA and Diffie-Hellman key exchanges protocols.
+RFC 6101: https://datatracker.ietf.org/doc/html/rfc6101